MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 Containment can only happen once the analysis has determined what needs to be contained.
 In the case of ransomware, the adversary’s goal is to obtain credentials that allow administrative control over a highly available server and then deploy the ransomware.
 In some cases, the threat actor identifies sensitive data and exfiltrates it to a location they control.

-Tactical recovery will be unique for each customer and tailored to the customer’s environment, industry, and level of IT expertise and experience.
+Tactical recovery will be unique for your organization’s environment, industry, and level of IT expertise and experience.
 The steps outlined below are recommended for short-term and tactical containment steps your organization can take.
 To learn more about for long-term guidance, see [securing privileged access](https://aka.ms/SPA).
 For a comprehensive view of ransomware and extortion and how to prepare and protect your organization, see [Human-operated ransomware](https://aka.ms/ransomware).

 These containment steps can be done concurrently as new threat vectors are discovered: